 Fentanyl is extremely addictive.
 The clearest way to clarify the addictiveness of fentanyl is to consider the drug’s direct impact on the brain’s reward system.

 The main job of a neurotransmitter is to communicate chemical messages in the brain by docking into receptor sites.
-Fentanyl mimics natural neurotransmitters that relieve pain by interacting with a receptor site in the brain and sending a message to release chemicals that eliminate the awareness of pain.
+Fentanyl relieves pain by binding to opioid receptors in the brain.
+In turn, this eliminates the awareness of pain.
 A dose of fentanyl can make a person feel relaxed and euphoric.

-Fentanyl can cause the brain to release dopamine in larger amounts than would typically occur without the drug’s presence.
+Fentanyl activates the brain’s reward system, causing the brain to release the feel-good chemical dopamine in larger amounts than would typically occur without the drug’s presence.
 The more dopamine that is released, the faster the onset of the addiction.
 The patient will need to keep taking more fentanyl to block the brain’s effort to correct the excess dopamine production.

 Fentanyl Addiction Statistics

-Approximately 115 people die from overdosing on opioids every day in the United States, and many of these deaths are due to fentanyl.
+More than 190 people die from overdosing on synthetic (humanmade) opioids daily in the United States, many of which are due to fentanyl.
 Because it is much more potent than other prescription opioids, fentanyl is more likely to cause an overdose.
-While the number of deaths caused by opioid prescriptions alone was down in 2016 compared to 2015, those involving fentanyl in combination with other opioids increased.

 Fentanyl Side Effects